 7. But dogs can move without tails, too

 Some dogs don’t have tails, either because they’re born without them or had their tail amputated for medical reasons.
 And those dogs get around just fine!

-And of course, just because they don’t have tails doesn’t mean they can’t wiggle their butts, as the enduring popularity of the corgi bum shake proves.
-Yes, you can own a mug that says “Corgi Butts Drive Me Nuts” along with a pillow shaped like a corgi’s behind, and why not, really?
+And of course, just because they don’t have tails doesn’t mean they can’t wiggle their butts, as the enduring popularity of the Corgi bum shake proves.
+(Yes, you can own a mug that says “Corgi Butts Drive Me Nuts” and why not, really?)

 Need to know more?
 Never fear.
 We’ve got you covered on all things dog tails.